-TOPEKA COLLEGIATE EXCLUSION POLICY FEVER SEVERE COUGH VOMITING DIARRHEA I HAVE A RASH HEAD LICE CONJUCTIVITIS HOSPITAL S- 1 (00) 99.6 oral temp or above w/sore throat, headache, nausea, coughing/sneezing and/or other symptoms.
+TOPEKA COLLEGIATE EXCLUSION POLICY FEVER SEVERE COUGH VOMITING DIARRHEA I HAVE A RASH HEAD LICE CONJUCTIVITIS HOSPITAL 00 (co) ?
+Temp of 99.6 or above with sore throat, headache, nausea, coughing/sneezing and/or other symptoms.
 100.4 or above w/no symptoms Severe cough - red or blue in the face or cough is high- pitched "croupy" or "whooping" (seals barking) within the past 24hrs diarrhea and/or loose and/or watery stools within the past 24hrs.
 Infected areas of the skin - yellow, crust, dry area or rash Ex.
 Impetigo, ringworm, etc. Severe itching of the body or scalp or constant scratching of the scalp Ex.
-Lice or scabies "Pink Eye" Inflammation in one or both eyes, swelling of the eyelids w/redness and/or purulent discharge.
+Lice or scables "Pink Eye" Inflammation in one or both eyes, swelling of the eyelids w/redness and/or purulent discharge.
 Hospital stay or ER visit.
-I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN Free of fever for 48hrs without the use of medications Symptom free AND physician's written approval to return to school Free of vomiting for 48hrs without the use of medications Free of diarrhea for 48hrs without the use of medications Excluded until treatment has been initiated AND physician's written approval to return Excluded until treatment has been initiated INCLUDING free of live lice.
+I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN I CAN RETURN TO SCHOOL WHEN Free of fever for 24hrs without the use of medications Symptom free AND physician's written approval to return to school Free of vomiting for 24hrs without the use of medications Free of diarrhea for 24hrs without the use of medications Excluded until treatment has been initiated AND physician's written approval to return Excluded until treatment has been initiated INCLUDING free of live lice.
 Excluded 24hrs after treatment has been initiated AND physician's written approval to return Physician's written approval to return